 The Bagley pro is especially thankful for sponsors like Bagley Baits and the belief and dedication the team has put into his career.
 “I work a lot with Charlie Peterson and Sam Larsen at Northland and Bagley.
 They’re fantastic people to work with and we all get along great.
 Bagley is my first big sponsor so it was kind of new to me but it didn’t take long to figure out the relationship and what we can do for each other.
 It’s been a really good experience.
 The baits have been critical to my wins, especially last year on Mille Lacs where I fished the snot out of the Bagley B1 to take first.”

-Check out the full line of Bagley’s premium balsa hardbaits, exciting new colors and hardbait kits here.
+Check out the full line of Bagley’s premium balsa crankbaits, exciting new colors, and crankbait kits.

 For details on the Bass Classic Champions Tour, visit www.classicbass.com.